chocolatey/docs/input/en-us/central-management/setup/website.md

 > :choco-warning: **WARNING**
 >
-> Recaptcha is likely to require a publicly available CCM Web, and we currently have a strong recommendation to **NOT** open up the web to the internet.
+> Recaptcha is likely to require a publicly available Chocolatey Central Management Website, and we currently have a strong recommendation to **NOT** open up the website to the internet.
 You likely do not want to set this or turn it on inside the Administration -> Settings section.
-However if you do, you will NEED the items set here in the appsettings.json as well.
+However, if you do, you will _need_ the items set here in the `appsettings.json` as well.

 ### Step 4.5: Audit Retention